Universe Online Test 9th Science Lesson 9 Questions in English

 -

-Question 39 of 6939.
-Question39.
-From space, the Earth appears which colour due to the reflection of light from water and land mass on its surface?
-Correct
+39. From space, the Earth appears which colour due to the reflection of light from water and land mass on its surface?

 The Earth where we live is the only planet in the solar system which supports life.
 Due to its right distance from the Sun it has the right temperature, the presence of water and suitable atmosphere and a blanket of ozone.
 All these have made continuation of life possible on the Earth.
 From space, the Earth appears bluish green due to the reflection of light from water and land mass on its surface.